Helpful Information for Fall Applicants to UC San Diego

 About five weeks after the filing period has ended, you are required to update your grades and course records even if you do not have any changes to report. more

-Minor changes to your activities, awards, volunteer work, employment or personal statement are unlikely to have an impact on your admission decision.
-However, if you have significant updates in any of these areas, you may notify UC San Diego using the Freshman Applicant Update Notification Form or UC Transfer Application Update Form listed above.
+After you submit your application, you cannot make changes to your activities, awards, volunteer work, employment or personal statement which are unlikely to have an impact on your admission decision.

-You should receive an email in mid-January when MyApplication opens, and another when application decisions are released (mid-March for freshmen, and from mid-March through April 30 for transfer applicants).
+You should receive an email in mid-January when MyApplication (UC San Diego’s application status portal) opens, and another when application decisions are released (mid-March for freshmen, and from mid-March through April 30 for transfer applicants).
 Check the freshman timeline or transfer timeline for more important dates.

 To log into MyApplication, you will need your: